MichalPokojny/MyProject3-TheBattleShipGame/README.md

 --

 ## Deployment

-- The site was deployed to GitHub pages.
+- The site was deployed to GitHub pages and Heroku using Code Institute mock terminal.
 The steps to deploy are as follows:

+- GitHub repository:

   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the Master Branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-  The live link can be found here - https://michalpokojny.github.io/MyProject2/
+  The live link can be found here - https://github.com/MichalPokojny/MyProject3-TheBattleshipGame

   - The site can be also deployed on GitPod.
 The steps to deploy are as follows:
    - In the gitpod workspace go to MyProject1 click on the index.html